aluisiora/node-routeros/README.md

+# Discontinued

+***I worked on this project in my spare time, but unfortunately I no longer work with mikrotik devices and don't have the free time anymore, so consider it as discontinued.
+Feel free to fork this project and create your own spin.***

 # Description

 This is a Mikrotik Routerboard API written in Typescript for nodejs, can be either used with plain javascript or imported on typescript projects.